A Beginner’s Guide to the End: How to Live Life to the Full and Die a Good Death

-Listening Below the Noise Anne LeClaire (Will always have this on my bedside table!)
+Listening Below the Noise by Anne LeClaire (I will always have this on my bedside table!)

-A meditation on silence, the art of being present, and simple spirituality from critically acclaimed novelist Anne D. LeClaire (Entering Normal, The Lavender Hour), Listening Below the Noise offers a practical path to achieving calm, peaceful solitude in hectic lives.
+A meditation on silence, the art of being present, and simple spirituality from critically acclaimed novelist Anne D. LeClaire Listening Below the Noise offers a practical path to achieving calm, peaceful solitude in hectic lives.
 Practitioners of yoga and meditation of various traditions have long known the curative powers of stillness; in Listening Below the Noise, LeClaire offers her own unique, compelling version of this ancient wisdom tradition.

 The Buddhist approach to death can be of great benefit to people of all backgrounds—as has been demonstrated time and again in Joan Halifax’s decades of work with the dying and their caregivers.
 Inspired by traditional Buddhist teachings, her work is a source of wisdom for all those who are charged with a dying person’s care, facing their own death, or wishing to explore and contemplate the transformative power of the dying process.
 Her teachings affirm that we can open and contact our inner strength, and that we can help others who are suffering to do the same.

 Graceful Passages: A Companion for Living and Dying Wisdom of the World Series